fbpx

 • Defendant was negligent

-• Plaintiff was harmed
+• Plaintiff injury

 • Defendant’s negligence was a cause of the defendant’s harm or death

-To prove that a railroad breached its duty the plaintiff must prove the circumstances which a reasonable person would foresee as creating a potential for harm and that this breach played any part, even the slightest, in producing the injury or harm to the plaintiff.
+To prove that a breached its duty the plaintiff must prove the circumstances which a reasonable person would foresee as creating a potential for harm and that this breach played any part, even the slightest, in producing the injury or harm to the plaintiff.

 Statute of Limitations for Filing a Claim Under FELA

-Compensation to Injured Railroad Workers
+Compensation to Injured Workers

 Leave a Reply